magmatti/agentic-epidemic-model/README.md

 # Agentic Epidemic Model
-## Cracow University of Technology 2026, Complex System - Final Project.
+## Complex Systems - Cracow University of Technology 2026.

-Agent-Based Epidemiological Models.
+Agent-Based Epidemiological Model.
 Simulation of epidemic spread depending on agent characteristics, social structure, and disease infectivity.

 ## How to run the model